What is a Fractional CMO?

 A fractional CMO performs the same general tasks as a full-time chief marketing officer but in a part-time capacity.
 This means they lead marketing strategy and oversee implementation and tracking for the businesses that hire them.

-Typically, a CMO has their tracks, has their head on the budget, they hire marketing talent to deploy campaigns, they occasionally act as a conduit or bridge between the product team and marketing as well as look for ways to create strategic relationships to drive more eyeballs to the website and more leads to the sales team.
+Typically, a CMO has their tracks, has their head on the budget, they hire marketing talent to deploy campaigns, they occasionally act as a conduit or bridge between the product team and marketing department as well as look for ways to create strategic relationships to drive more eyeballs to the website and more leads to the sales team.

 A fractional chief marketing officer differs in their capacity.
 While many tout being a fractional CMO and are instead just a glorified funnel builder, a true fractional CMO builds a strategic plan and identifies the right talent to do the job at the right time.